 The collapse of life in the high seas has led to calls for urgent action to reverse the decline, including the establishment of a global network of high seas marine protected areas (World Parks Congress Resolution 23, Gjerde 2003, Balmford et al. 2004).
 In this report we present plans for such a network.
 Our objective is to identify candidate sites for a representative network of marine reserves that would afford protection to the full spectrum of life on the high seas.
 Marine reserves are places that are protected from all fishing and other extractive use (Roberts and Hawkins 2000).
-They are the most effective means available for the conservation of marine life, but have yet to be used on the high seas.
-In fact, as yet there are few marine protected areas of any kind on the high seas, and none that are effective.
+They are the most effective means available for the conservation of marine life, but have yet to be used on the high seas, and none that are effective.
 Urgent action is needed if we are to reverse loss of biodiversity across the world's oceans.